AIQC-Hub/dmqclib/README.md

 ### 1. Dataset Preparation

-This workflow processes your input data and creates balanced training, validation, and test sets.
+This workflow processes your input data and creates training, validation, and test sets.

 **Step 1: Generate a configuration template.**
 ```python